Pakistan Taliban confirm ex-spokesman's death in Afghanistan | Law-Order

 - Pakistan

-The Pakistani Taliban on Thursday confirmed the weekend killing of a former spokesman in neighbouring Afghanistan and vowed to avenge the murder.
+The Pakistani Taliban on Thursday confirmed the killing over the weekend in neighbouring Afghanistan of the group's former spokesman and vowed to avenge the slaying.

-The outlawed Tehrik-e-Taliban Pakistan, which is known as TTP, announced on Twitter the death of the man known as Mohammad Khurasani, which is an alias.
+The outlawed Tehrik-e-Taliban Pakistan, which is also known as TTP, announced on Twitter the death of the man known as Mohammad Khurasani, which is an alias.
 His real name was Khalid Balti.
-The confirmation comes days after Pakistani security officials said the former spokesman of TTP had been shot dead in Afghanistan's Nangarhar province.
+The confirmation comes days after Pakistani security officials said the former spokesman of the TTP had been shot and killed in Afghanistan's Nangarhar province, the headquarters of the extremist Islamic State group's regional affiliate.
 The TTP did not confirm the claim until Thursday.

-The current TTP spokesman, who also goes by the name Mohammad Khurasani, said on Twitter that Balti was killed on Jan.
-9 while travelling.
-He said Balti's death was a great loss and his death would soon be avenged.
-Balti was commander of the TTP and he served as the group's spokesman from 2011 to 2015.
-That's when he was arrested in Afghanistan and was freed after the Taliban seized power.
-Since then, the TTP has been emboldened.
+The current TTP spokesman, who also goes by the name Mohammad Khurasani, said on Twitter that Balti was killed on Sunday while travelling.
+He said Balti's death was a great loss and would soon be avenged.
+Balti was commander of the TTP and served as the group's spokesman from 2011 to 2015, when he was arrested in Afghanistan.
+He was freed after the Taliban seized power in mid-August.
+Their capture of Afghanistan has emboldened the TTP.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)